13 Research Backed Health Benefits of Spirulina

 This represents the nutritional value per 100 grams.
 (Info courtesy of nutritiondata.self.com)

-But remember that the recommended daily dose is between 5 to 20 grams so the numbers above can be misleading and you’ll only get a fraction of what’s advertised but when you combine it with a healthy drink like let’s say a green smoothie, it will help meet (even in a small dose) your daily dietary requirement.
+Health experts recommend a daily dose between 5 to 20 grams.
+So the numbers above can be misleading.
+And you’ll only get a fraction of what’s advertised.
+But when you add it to a healthy drink like a green juice or smoothie, it’ll help meet your daily dietary requirement.

 2. High Protein Content